 Altruism was a term created by French philosopher Auguste Comte in the mid 1800s (Lit. “for others”, Latin roots).
 The idea of altruism is that an altruistic person will do something for others without regard to oneself, or more precisely, the needs of others may outweigh your self interest.

-Both of these, in extreme, are errors.
+Both the extreme of altruism and of selfishness are errors.
 As with most things, balance is the important part.
 Extreme altruism leads to early death as your own needs go unmet, which ultimately means you can do less good for others and do little good for yourself.
 Extreme selfishness destroys the society that nurtures you as your actions benefit yourself without regard to the benefit of others, leading to harm and damage to that society (at many scales), leading to the harm to yourself.

 In balance, you see to your own needs and to others needs seeking the path of least harm, where you will occasionally and briefly take a hit for the good of others, but seek to address the situation before it leads to great harm or long term harm to yourself.

-NPD and Narcisistic people will seek to redefine the term altruism or common good as a corruption to justify their own self serving nature.
+Abusive people will often seek to redefine the term altruism or common good as a corruption to justify their own self serving nature.
 Most people are not self serving the majority of the time, although most people will do a minor cheat if they think they can get away with it.
+These aren’t the same thing.
+Most people act for the common good most of the time, and trying to define that as self serving plays into the abuser narrative.

 Inside the Mind of NPD